tomcur/hi-nvim-rs/README.md

 - Color schemes are compiled to (Neo)vim configurations with no startup overhead
 - Specify colors using lightness, chromacity and hue in the Oklch color space
+- If you're creating a dark theme, you get the inverse light theme for free, and vice versa
 - A curated set of opinionated default Neovim highlight groups is provided, requiring only a few theme definitions to get a consistent color scheme
 - Theme colors definitions refer to colors with optional transformations (such